 Why Does My New Hamster Keep Trying To Escape?

-You may find your hamster desperately trying to escape its cage.
+You may find a hamster desperately trying to escape its cage.
 As mentioned, no matter how well you set up a hamster’s enclosure, some are naturally inclined to find their way out.

-Female Syrians are likelier to do this, as they’re more destructive and temperamental, while males tend to be calmer and less territorial.
-That said, all hamsters are at risk of escaping if they get the chance, particularly when they’re unfamiliar with their surroundings.
+Female Syrians are likelier to do this because they’re more destructive and temperamental, while males tend to be calmer and less territorial.
+That said, all hamsters are at risk of escaping if they get the chance, especially when they’re unfamiliar with their surroundings.

-There are several reasons why your new hamster keeps trying to escape, such as:
+There are several reasons why a new hamster keeps trying to escape, such as:

 Hamster cages must be a certain size for hamsters to be happy.
 The recommended sizes are as follows: